locusrobotics/catkin_virtualenv/README.md

 ```
 catkin_generate_virtualenv(
-  # Select an alternative major version of the python interpreter - it must be installed on the system.
+  # Select an alternative version of the python interpreter - it must be installed on the system.
+Minor version is optional.
-  PYTHON_VERSION_MAJOR 3  # Default 2
+  PYTHON_VERSION 3.7  # Default 2

   # Choose not to use underlying system packages.
 This excludes any python packages installed by apt or system-pip from the environment.
   USE_SYSTEM_PACKAGES FALSE  # Default TRUE